DCM Advisors LLC Boosts Stock Holdings in United Rentals, Inc. (NYSE:URI)

-Several other institutional investors also recently modified their holdings of URI.
-Flagship Harbor Advisors LLC boosted its holdings in shares of United Rentals by 7.6% during the 1st quarter.
-Flagship Harbor Advisors LLC now owns 1,535 shares of the construction company’s stock worth $505,000 after purchasing an additional 108 shares during the last quarter.
-Chartwell Investment Partners LLC boosted its holdings in shares of United Rentals by 9.6% during the 1st quarter.
-Chartwell Investment Partners LLC now owns 11,425 shares of the construction company’s stock worth $3,762,000 after purchasing an additional 1,004 shares during the last quarter.
-Savant Capital LLC acquired a new position in shares of United Rentals during the 1st quarter worth approximately $291,000.
-Valmark Advisers Inc. acquired a new position in shares of United Rentals during the 1st quarter worth approximately $258,000.
-Finally, Ieq Capital LLC acquired a new position in shares of United Rentals during the 1st quarter worth approximately $211,000.
-Institutional investors and hedge funds own 85.26% of the company’s stock.
+A number of other large investors have also recently bought and sold shares of URI.
+CoreFirst Bank & Trust acquired a new position in shares of United Rentals during the 1st quarter worth approximately $30,000.
+Stonebridge Capital Advisors LLC acquired a new position in shares of United Rentals during the 1st quarter worth approximately $35,000.
+WASHINGTON TRUST Co boosted its holdings in shares of United Rentals by 153.3% during the 2nd quarter.
+WASHINGTON TRUST Co now owns 114 shares of the construction company’s stock worth $36,000 after purchasing an additional 69 shares during the last quarter.
+E Fund Management Co.
+Ltd. acquired a new position in shares of United Rentals during the 1st quarter worth approximately $41,000.
+Finally, Van ECK Associates Corp acquired a new position in shares of United Rentals during the 1st quarter worth approximately $41,000.
+Institutional investors own 85.26% of the company’s stock.

 Several research analysts have recently weighed in on the company.
-UBS Group upgraded United Rentals from a “neutral” rating to a “buy” rating and boosted their target price for the stock from $335.00 to $375.00 in a report on Friday, June 25th. upgraded United Rentals from a “neutral” rating to a “buy” rating and set a $350.00 price objective on the stock in a report on Wednesday, June 23rd.
-Morgan Stanley upped their price objective on United Rentals from $267.00 to $268.00 and gave the company an “underweight” rating in a report on Friday, July 30th.
+Morgan Stanley boosted their target price on United Rentals from $267.00 to $268.00 and gave the stock an “underweight” rating in a report on Friday, July 30th.
+Barclays boosted their target price on United Rentals from $255.00 to $265.00 and gave the stock an “underweight” rating in a report on Wednesday, July 14th.
+Deutsche Bank Aktiengesellschaft decreased their price objective on United Rentals from $360.00 to $342.00 and set a “hold” rating on the stock in a report on Wednesday, July 14th.
 Citigroup upgraded United Rentals from a “neutral” rating to a “buy” rating in a report on Wednesday, June 23rd.
-Finally, Barclays upped their price objective on United Rentals from $255.00 to $265.00 and gave the company an “underweight” rating in a report on Wednesday, July 14th.
+Finally, upgraded United Rentals from a “neutral” rating to a “buy” rating and set a $350.00 price objective on the stock in a report on Wednesday, June 23rd.
 Two analysts have rated the stock with a sell rating, five have issued a hold rating and eleven have given a buy rating to the company’s stock.
 According to data from MarketBeat.com, the company currently has an average rating of “Buy” and an average price target of $310.17.

 United Rentals Profile